Maternal-Offspring Metabolics:Family Intervention Trial (MOMFIT)

 Exclusion Criteria:

-- IVF conception/ovulation induction w/ gonadotropins
+- In vitro fertilization (IVF) conception/ovulation induction w/ gonadotropins

 - Weight gain of >15 pounds from reported prepregnancy weight to Baseline visit